Massless spinning fields on the Light-Front: quartic vertices and amplitudes: Four-point higher-spin amplitudes

-\item We notice that every four-point amplitude can be written as follows:
+\item We notice that every local four-point amplitude can be written as follows:

-where $x_1,x_2,x_3,x_4\in \mathbb{Z}$ and $p(s,t)$ is a meromorphic function of the Mandelstam variables $s$ and $t$,\footnote{If we require the locality of the amplitude, these must be single poles.} as $u$ can always be recovered via $s+t+u=0$.
+where $x_1,x_2,x_3,x_4\in \mathbb{Z}$, and $p(s,t)$ is a meromorphic function of the Mandelstam variables $s$ and $t$,\footnote{If we require the locality of the amplitude, $p(s,t)$ must contain at most single poles.
+Then we can also write $p(s,t)=\frac{1}{s^at^bu^c}P(s,t)$, where $P(s,t)$ is a polynomial in $s$ and $t$, and $a,b,c=0,1$.} as $u$ can always be recovered via $s+t+u=0$.
 To demonstrate that every spinor-helicity expression for a four-point amplitude can be cast into this form, one needs to apply momentum conservation: